p2made/p2vagrant/docs/01_Create_Bare_VM.md

 * `v.gui` needs to be set to `true`.
 * `v.memory` & `v.cpus` might as well be set now.
 * Same for `config.vm.network`.

-If you change nothing else in these `Vagrantfile`s, take a hard look at `VM_IP`.
-That must be an IP address in the `192.168.x.x` range, that is not in use on your host Mac, or any LAN that you connect to.
-If you deploy more than one VM on your Mac, they **must** have different settings for `VM_IP`.

 ```
 # -*- mode: ruby -*-